sferik/twitter-ruby/examples/Configuration.md

 ## Streaming Clients

-Streaming clients are initialized just like REST clients:
+Streaming clients are initialized just like single-user authenticated REST
+clients:

 ```ruby
 client = Twitter::Streaming::Client.new do |config|